jdh2021/react-gallery/README.md

-# React Pepper Gallery
+# Capsaicin Capture - A React Photo Gallery

 ## Description

-This React photo gallery is for true pepper fiends.
+Capsaicin Capture is a React gallery for true pepper fiends.
 Add images and descriptions of your favorite peppers.
 Love a particular variety?
 Let it be known by mashing that pepper button.
 Not a fan of another?
 Trash it!
 When you're ready to return to the gallery, fear not, because your precious pepper data is stored in a database.

 ## Demo